Why single women are winning in real estate

 - 1 in 3 women with partners bought alone because they were in a stronger financial position to do so, Maxwell's annual Single Women Home Buyer Report found.

-- Delaware, Louisiana and Mississippi have the highest shares of single women homeowners.

-- Alaska, North Dakota and South Dakota are the only states where single men own a larger share of homes compared to women.
+State of play: Census data shows nearly 12% of homes in Colorado are owned by single women, compared to 10% by single men.

-What they're saying: We're seeing a rise in the number of women homeowners — and a strong shift toward women-led households, Urban Institute researcher Jung Hyun Choi tells Axios.
+What they're saying: There's been a strong shift toward women-led households, Urban Institute researcher Jung Hyun Choi tells Axios.

 By the numbers: In 1990, less than a third of total households (married and single) were headed by females.
 In 2021, the majority (51%) of households reported being female-headed.